The 2016 Coordinated School Health Conference was held December 1-3 at Lodge of the Four Seasons.

 The Missouri Coordinated School Health Coalition (MCSHC) is a collaborative of organizations and individuals whose primary responsibility is to assist schools in their student health and wellness initiatives.
-The coalition does this by promoting the use of the Centers for Disease Control and Prevention’s (CDC) coordinated school health model.
+The coalition does this by promoting the use of the Centers for Disease Control and Prevention’s (CDC) Whole School, Community, Child model.
 This model focuses on improving students’ health and their capacity to learn through families, schools, and communities working together.
-The model consists of eight interactive components that develop and emphasize health-related knowledge, skills, attitudes, and behaviors.
+The model consists of ten interactive components that develop and emphasize health-related knowledge, skills, attitudes, and behaviors.
 Schools work within the family and community structure to ensure optimal health and wellness for children.